Thematic Environmental History

 Three pieces of work have already been produced by the consultants, GML Heritage, for the project.
 These have been reviewed by the Macedon Ranges Heritage Council and now wider community comment is sought.

-Submissions on the Macedon Ranges ‘Thematic Environmental History’ project had now closed.
+Submissions on the Macedon Ranges ‘Thematic Environmental History’ project have now closed.
 Community were asked to ‘Have your say’ from 24 August to 23 September 2022.